Work requests help you monitor long-running operations such as database backups or the provisioning of compute

 Using the Console to View Work Requests

 You can use the Console to see the log messages, error messages, and resources associated with a specific work request.
-The steps to view a work request are similar for Oracle Cloud Infrastructure services that support work requests.
+The steps to view a work request might vary depending on the service and the resource whose work requests you want to see.

 Navigate to the resource whose work requests you want to see.

 - If the resource is displayed in a list view, click the resource name to view the resource details.